kwazinkosi/SourceDemo-UI-Testing-Framework/README.md

 mvn test
 ```
 ### Running in eclipse
-#### Adding Jars in Eclipse

-- Right-click on the project and select Properties.
-- Go to Java Build Path.
-- Click the Libraries tab.
-- Click Add JARs or Add External JARs and select the JARs from the libs folder.
-- Apply and close the dialog.
-- Run as testNG or click on drodown of the run button and then select "takealot-automation_test.xml"
+- Run as testNG or click on dropdown of the run button and then select sourcedemo_test.xml"

 ## Project Structure